marvenger/AI-Semantic-Search-Engine/README.md

 This is a search engine project that provides a user interface for searching documents in English and French.
 The project was developed in Python using various libraries and technologies.

-## Search Engine Project
-This is a search engine project that provides a user interface for searching documents in English and French.
-The project was developed in Python using various libraries and technologies.

 ## Project Structure
 The project is structured as follows: